lfagundes/oosheet/docs/index.rst

 Credits
 =======

-OOSheet was created by Luis Fagundes, sponsored by `hacklab/ <http://hacklab.com.br/>`_.
-Documentation structure was based on `Fudge's <http://farmdev.com/projects/fudge/>`_.
+OOSheet was created by Luis Fagundes and sponsored by `hacklab/ <http://hacklab.com.br/>`_.

+`Fudge <http://farmdev.com/projects/fudge/>`_ project also take credits for a good documentation structure, on which this one was based.

 Changelog
 =========